AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/adobe-campaign-classic-connector.md

 keywords: connector
 navigation-topic: apps-and-their-modules
 title: Adobe Campaign Classic modules
-description: With the Adobe Campaign Classic modules, you can start an Adobe Workfront Fusion scenario based on events in your Adobe Campaign Classic account, create, read, or update agreements and other records, search for records using criteria you set, and upload documents.
+description: With the Adobe Campaign Classic modules, you can start an [!DNL Adobe Workfront Fusion] scenario based on events in your Adobe Campaign Classic account, create, read, or update agreements and other records, search for records using criteria you set, and upload documents.
 author: Becky
 feature: Workfront Fusion
 ---
 # Adobe Campaign Classic modules

-With the Adobe Campaign Classic modules, you can start an Adobe Workfront Fusion scenario based on events in your Adobe Campaign Classic account, create, read, or update records, search for records using criteria you set, and perform custom API calls.
+With the Adobe Campaign Classic modules, you can start an [!DNL Adobe Workfront Fusion] scenario based on events in your Adobe Campaign Classic account, create, read, or update records, search for records using criteria you set, and perform custom API calls.

 ## Access requirements